 Eventually, you must take money out of your non-Roth retirement accounts every year—or pay hefty penalties.

-Stay up to date on the new rules that impact your IRA and 401(k) contributions, withdrawals, and inheritances.
+Stay up to date on the latest rules that impact your IRA and 401(k) contributions, withdrawals, and inheritances.

 Leaving your IRA to your spouse is usually a good choice, for several reasons.